I-graham/BSP-report/interpreter.typ

   })
 ]

+We define the *size* of a term as the number of nodes in this tree.
+For example, the term in the figure above has size 6.

 In order to simplify this syntax in our code, define a `term!` macro which parses these terms at compile-time.
 It allows us to write in a more familiar Haskell-style syntax, and insert variables and constants into terms: